joker1007/slides/rubykaigi2019/slides.md

 // Return Some(10 + y) or None
 ```

-Scala transforms this codes to `flat_map` style internally.
+Scala transforms this code to `flat_map` style internally.
 Like below.

 ```scala